• Skip to primary navigation

 Ingredients needed

-Chicken thighs - Of course for this recipe you will need bone in and skin on chicken thighs.
-They will need to be thawed and trimmed of any excess fat.
+Bone-in Chicken thighs - Of course for this juicy chicken thighs recipe you will need bone-in and skin on chicken thighs.
+If they are frozen, they will need to be thawed and trimmed of any excess fat.
 Sometimes the chicken comes in the package with a lot of excess skin and fat.
 You will want to trim that off.

 2. I like to put all of the chicken thighs in a zip top bag (these bag holders are great for that!) and then pour all of the seasonings on top.
 Zip the bag closed and then shake the bag for a few minutes to make sure all of the seasonings are evenly distributed.
 You really want to focus on this step, especially with that baking powder!